 Step #1: Assertive Communication

 Couples often love to regale others with stories about their adventures and travels.
-Frequently, you will see two spouses provide completely different details, despite the fact that an experience was encountered together.
+Frequently, you will see two spouses provide completely different details, even though an experience was encountered together.

-At this point, you will witness the spouses confer as to determine which set of details is most accurate, sometimes conferring more playfully and sometimes more aggressively.
+You will then witness the spouses confer to determine the most accurate details, sometimes granting more playfully and aggressively.

 One of the most critical pieces to staying on the same page arises from the utilization of healthy communication patterns.
-Couples that employ assertive communication on a consistent basis talk often, listen, and maintain sole focus on each other.
+Couples that consistently employ assertive communication often talk, listen and focus solely on each other.

-If you and your spouse utilize unhealthy communication patterns, such as passive, passive-aggressive, or aggressive styles, it is likely that you will find yourselves on different pages.
+If you and your spouse utilize unhealthy communication patterns, such as passive, passive-aggressive, or aggressive styles, you will likely find yourselves on different pages.

-In order to navigate you and your spouse to the same page, it is important to always utilize assertive communication patterns.
-How else would you get there if you do not talk to each other, are distracted by electronics while each other is talking, or who fail to truly listen and understand each other?
+To navigate you and your spouse to the same page, it is essential always to utilize assertive communication patterns.
+How else would you get there if you do not talk to each other, are distracted by electronics while chatting, or fail to truly listen and understand each other?

 Step #2: Effective Interventions